Agent-based model in biology: Emergent properties

 Through the use of the individual agents that interact locally with rules of behavior, agent-based models result in a synergy that leads to a higher level whole with much more intricate behavior than those of each individual agent.

 Abstraction

 Either by excluding non-essential details or when details are not available, agent-based models can be constructed in the absence of complete knowledge of the system under study.
 This allows the model to be as simple and verifiable as possible.

 Stochasticity

 Biological systems exhibit behavior that appears to be random.
 The probability of a particular behavior can be determined for a system as a whole and then be translated into rules for the individual agents.

 Modelling different species behaviour

-In an ecological context, agent-based modeling can be used to model the behaviour of different species such as insects infestations, other invasive species, aphids and aquatic populations.
+In an ecological context, agent-based modeling can be used to model the behaviour of different species such as insects infestations, other invasive species, aphids, aquatic populations, and the evolution of innate foraging behaviors.